A DIY staircase makeover that is quick and easy. Save time and effort with this special trick to fix and update the stair risers on a small budget.

-I set up my spray shelter and painted all the boards in the color of your choice.
+- Prime and paint all the boards in the color of your choice.
 I used my paint sprayer. for a smooth finish but a roller works as well.
 Overall it is so much faster and easier than taping and painting the stair risers in place.

-I decided I wanted 4 ” spacing between the stripes and used a yardstick to make all the marks and draw the lines with a silver Sharpie.
-Since the stair risers were laid out in sequence, it was easy to draw the lines keep the continuity.
+I used 4 ” spacing between the stripes and a yardstick to make all the marks and draw the lines with a silver sharpie.
+Since the stair risers were laid out in sequence, it was easy to draw the lines to keep the continuity.

-Once they were ready, I attached them to the stair risers using a brad nailer and 1-¼″ finish nails.
+- Once ready, attach them to the stair risers using a brad nailer and 1-¼″ finish nails.

-I fixed up the edges and nail holes with caulking and touched up with paint where needed.
+- Fix up the edges and nail holes with caulking and wood putty and touch up with paint where needed.

 Clean bright stairs with a hint of personality.